 High School Seniors

-High School Honors scholarship recipients are selected by a committee comprised of faculty and staff of Gulf Coast State College.
+Honors program recipients are selected by a committee comprised of faculty and staff of the Gulf Coast State College honors program.
 All applications are reviewed, scored, and ranked.
 Selections are made based on the ranking.
-The scoring committee will not pre-designate scholarship slots to every school.
-Since the selection is based on rankings and applicant qualifications, the number of recipients chosen from any one school may vary.
+The scoring committee will not pre-designate scholarship slots to high schools.
+Since the selection is based on rankings and applicant qualifications, the number of recipients chosen from any one high school may vary.